Skip to main content

 Secondhand smoke can also trigger asthma attacks or make asthma symptoms worse.

-Some of these problems might seem small, but they can add up quickly.
-Think of the expenses, doctor visits, medicines, lost school time, and often lost work time for the parent who must stay home with a sick child.
-And this doesn’t include the discomforts that the child goes through.
+Some of these problems might seem minor, but they can add up quickly.
+Think of the extra expenses, doctor visits, medicines, lost school time, and often lost work time for the parent or caregiver who must stay home with a sick child.
+And this doesn’t include the discomforts the child goes through.

-In very young children, SHS also increases the risk for more serious problems, including sudden infant death syndrome (SIDS).
+In very young children, secondhand smoke also increases the risk for more serious problems, including sudden infant death syndrome (SIDS).

 Where is secondhand smoke a problem?

-You should be especially concerned about exposure to secondhand smoke (SHS) in these places:
+You should be especially concerned about exposure to secondhand smoke in these places:

 At work